csc-training/GenieWebApp.jl/README.md

 We should begin by installing [Julia language](https://julialang.org/) from their website and add the julia binary to the path.
 On the project directory, we can open the Julia REPL with `julia` command.

 ### Creating MCV Application
-We can create a new Genie Model-View-Controller (MCV) application using Genie's generator as follows.
+We can create a new Genie Model-View-Controller (MCV) application using Genie's generator.
+The structure for this application is generated as follows:

 ```julia
 using Genie; Genie.newapp_mvc("WebAppDB")
 ```

 The generator creates file structure, configurations and adds database support.
-We use the SQLite database for development, testing, and production.
+We use the [SQLite](https://www.sqlite.org/index.html) database for development, testing, and production.

 ### Running the Application Locally
 We can activate the web application with Julia's built-in package manager.